zsebtanar/zsebtanar/README.md

 3. Make sure path to project folder is correct in `application/config/config.php` in line 28.
 4. Create user and database (e.g. through *phpMyAdmin*).
 5. Copy username, password and database name in `application/config/database.php` in lines 80-82.
-6. Copy the following URL in your browser: `http://localhost/zsebtanar_v4/public/action/setup`.
+6. Copy the following URL in your browser: `http://localhost/zsebtanar_v4/action/setup`.
 7. If everything is set up correctly, the website can be reached through the URL: `http://localhost/zsebtanar_v4/`.

 *Note:* If special characters don't apper properly, check the database character set.
 In order to use Hungarian special characters, use `latin2_hungarian_ci`.

 # Log in
-If you want to log in the website, click on "Admin" on the right side, and type in the password (zst).
+If you want to log in the website, copy the following URL in your browser: `http://localhost/zsebtanar_v4/action/login/`.
 After logging in, you have additional features:

 1. *Update database*: run this after adding a new exercise.
 2. *Clear results*: delete points earned by user.